 By 1937 Frank Cassara did find employment that would continue for years with the federal art programs… murals at the Thompson School in Highland Park, and the Water Conditioning Plant in Lansing.
-In addition to Post Office murals, one titled Early Settlers, 1940 tempera in east Detroit, and Cattle Auctions, 1942, oil and tempera, in Sandusky, Ohio.
+In addition to Post Office murals, one titled Early Settlers, 1940 tempera in east Detroit, and Cattle Auctions, 1942, oil and tempera, in Sandusky, Michigan.
 Frank would become the Michigan supervisor of the Works Progress Administration (WPA) Federal Art Project (FAP) easel division.

 After December 7, 1941, and the entry of the United States into WW II, government work relief programs, which included the CCC, WPA/FAP and other art programs would soon cease.

 Frank Cassara served as an Artist with the Army branch of Engineers in the American and Asiatic Pacific Theater, returning to Detroit in 1946.
 From 1947 – 1983 he was a beloved Professor of Art at the University of Michigan’s, Penny W. Stamps School of Art & Design.